-Antidepressants that act on the nervous system to ease pain and discomfort
+Antidepressants or antiseizure medicines.
+These act on the nervous system to ease pain and discomfort.

 Creams you put on your skin

 Transcutaneous electronic nerve stimulation therapy

 Special shoes to protect your feet from injuries

 You may also have treatment for complications of diabetic neuropathy.
 This may include digestive problems, dizziness, weakness, eye problems, or urinary or sexual problems.

 What are possible complications of diabetic neuropathy?

 Possible complications include:

 Bladder problems.
-In some cases, the nerves of the bladder become damaged.
+The nerves of the bladder become damaged in some cases.
 They no longer respond normally as the bladder fills with urine.
 This causes the bladder to not be able to release urine completely.
-As a result, urine remains in the bladder or is released without warning.
+As a result, urine remains in the bladder.
+Or is released without warning.
 This can lead to urinary tract infections.

 Erectile dysfunction (ED).
 Neuropathy may cause ED if it affects the nerves that control erections.
 This means you may have trouble having or keeping an erection.
 This problem does not usually affect the desire for sex.

 Diarrhea or constipation.
 You may have diarrhea if the nerves that control your small intestine are damaged.
 The diarrhea is most common at night.
-You may also have constipation as a result of damage to nerves in the intestines.
+You may also have constipation.
+This is a result of damage to nerves in the intestines.

 Slow digestion in your stomach (gastroparesis).
-In some cases, the stomach is affected.
+The stomach is affected in some cases.
 It may lose the ability to move food easily down into the small intestine.
 It can cause bloating and vomiting.
 It changes how fast the body absorbs food.
 It can make it harder to match insulin doses to food portions.